jeremyjh/nested/README.md

 # Nested

-  Updates a hierarchy of heterogeneous record/collection types, given a Structure, a list of Fields and a value (or update function) Structure to modify can be any hierarchy/combination of:
+  Updates a hierarchy of heterogeneous record/collection types, given a Structure,a list of Fields and a value (or update function).

+  Structure can be any hierarchy/combination of:

     * Records
     * Lists
     * Tuples
     * HashDict
     * Erlang's :dict and :orddict

   List of fields - list of symbols / indices in update path

     * for Records, an atom  must indicate accessor e.g. :name for Person.name
     * for dictionaries, whatever key value
     * for Tuples, a 0-based ordinal